Direct comparison

 No Community or Discovery

-Flickr has groups, forums, comments, favorites—the entire social ecosystem that helps photographers connect and learn from each other.
+Flickr has groups, forums, comments, and favorites, the entire social ecosystem that helps photographers connect and learn from each other.
 SendPhoto has none of this because those features would distract from the core purpose: professional client delivery.

 Real-World Use Cases: When to Use Each Platform